-Here are ten of the most important call center performance metrics to track.
+Here are 10 of the most important call center performance metrics to track.

 1. Average Call Abandonment Rate

 You want to deliver great customer service, but it will never happen if your customers don’t stay on the phone long enough to get assistance.
-Average call abandonment rate measures the percentage of callers who hang up before they even reach an agent.
+The average call abandonment rate measures the percentage of callers who hang up before they reach an agent.

-This metric won’t likely tell you much about an individual agent but it will tell you a lot about call center agent productivity as a whole.
-If the average call abandonment rate is too high, look for problems that affect all your agents and see why they aren’t able to get to your customers in time.
+This call center metric won’t likely tell you much about an individual agent but it will tell you a lot about agent productivity.
+If the average call abandonment rate is too high, look for problems that affect all of your agents and see why they aren’t able to get to your customers in time.

 2. Percentage of Calls Blocked

-Percentage of calls blocked simply refers to the number of callers that received a busy tone when they called.
-If this metric is too high, it means your agents are losing the opportunity to help customers, which can create frustrated customers who are unable to get the assistance they need.
+Percentage of calls blocked refers to the number of callers that received a busy tone when they called.
+If this call center metric is too high, it means your agents are losing the opportunity to help customers, which can create frustrated customers who cannot get the assistance they need.

 If you are not meeting this KPI, it may be due to not having enough available agents assigned to a shift.
 Or maybe your lines are being used for personal reasons?
 Either way, find out how you can free up your lines and agents so your customers aren't being turned down.